PILRAP - Frequently Asked Questions

 Who is eligible for PILRAP-II?

-PILRAP-II award calculations are based on the assumption that participants have selected either the Income-Based Repayment (IBR) plan or the Pay As You Earn (PAYE) repayment plan for all federal student loans.
-Participants are not required to select any particular repayment plan, but PILRAP-II awards will still be based on estimated annual loan repayments that the graduate would make if enrolled in PAYE.
-If a graduate is ineligible for the PAYE repayment plan, then the graduate’s PILRAP-II award will be based on estimated annual loan repayments that the graduate would make if enrolled in IBR.
+PILRAP-II awards are based on the payments calculated for either the Income-Based Repayment (IBR) plan or the Pay As You Earn (PAYE) repayment plan for all federal student loans.
+Participants are not required to select any particular repayment plan, but PILRAP-II awards will be based on estimated annual loan repayments that the graduate would make if enrolled in IBR, except if enrolled in PAYE.

 I earn $76,000, but I contribute $2,000 to a retirement plan, which lowers my taxable salary to $74,000.
 Can I still apply?

 Yes.
-Contributions to a retirement plan will be subtracted from the salary before determining eligibility.
+Contributions to an employer-sponsored pre-tax retirement plan will be subtracted from the salary before determining eligibility.

 Should I include my undergraduate federal student loans in my application?